-The three solutions offered by Wise were problematic: The email went unanswered, the chatbot was buggy and kept sending the initial greeting over and over again, and the call service took 20 minutes of waiting (which if you are calling from a foreign country, can be expensive).
+The three solutions offered by Wise were problematic: The email went unanswered, the Chatbot was buggy and kept sending the initial greeting over and over again, and the call service took 30 minutes of waiting (which if you are calling from a foreign country, can be expensive).
 Fortunately, the call representative was friendly and helpful.
 She did what she could which was helpful but not an overwhelmingly easy solution for user experience.

 3. Creative Process

 Following the personality and brand voice of Wise, I implemented the new features using appropriate diction and word count.
 The personality of Wise is young and light-hearted with an emphasis on ease with banking.
 They target the young globe-trotter or foreigner living and/or working in another country with another currency.
 They make banking easy and fun.
 They are not corporate, stiff or serious like normal banking seems to be.
 They are a trusted friend that is not ripping you off.
 The copy reads as if a friend is helping and instructing the user how to get what they want: the easiest and cheapest currency conversion.
-Friendly, witty, smart and trustworthy.
+Tone: friendly, witty, smart and trustworthy.